redhat-openstack/website/source/uncategorized/deploying-rhelosp-using-tripleo.html.md

 ## Use RHELOSP instead of RDO

 Enable the RHELOSP repositories instead of the RDO and EPEL repositories.
 This must be done on both the virtual host if using a virtual machine environment and the Undercloud system for both virtual and baremetal environments..
 Register to a Satellite Server that configures the RHELOSP 6.0 repositories.
-Access to the Optional, Extras and HA repositories is also required.
+Access to the RHEL 7 Optional, RHEL 7 Extras and RHEL 7 HA repositories is also required.

 If not using a Satellite Server, a manually crafted yum repo file that configures the required repositories can be installed under /etc/yum.repos.d.